GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 - Enter the pet information as before and click the "REGISTER" button.
 - Then, you will see a transition to the Pet List screen.

-- Now you have mastered the screen transition! :tada::tada:
+- Now you have mastered the screen transition!
+Now you have mastered the screen transition! :tada::tada:

 ---

 ### Listing Pets

-- Next, let's build the pet list screen!
+- Next, let's build the pet list screen.

 ![w:700px](images/2022-11-12-21-30-48.png)